What is a risk management plan? A plan to identify, assess, evaluate, control, mitigate, and monitor risk.

 Many risks can be divided into categories, like cost or schedule, and listed by specific categories like technology, interfaces, performance, logistics, HR, department, client, etc.

-Create a risk hierarchy to identify and classify all risks with risk categories.
-Do this by interviewing all stakeholders and industry experts.
+Create a risk hierarchy to identify and classify all risks into risk categories.
+Interview all stakeholders and industry experts to do this.

-Additionally, create a risk register to share with all stakeholders in a centralised location and provide the details of all known current risks revealed during the identification phase.
+A risk register will also be created to share with all stakeholders in a centralised location and provide the details of all known risks revealed during the identification phase.

 A risk register can be created for a business using online risk management software.
 Files can be attached, and progress can be monitored better than with to-do list apps or Excel files.
 For example, use the table view on GetRiskManager to capture all risks, add their priority level, and assign a team member to identify and resolve them.
 See the status of the work on resolving the issue.